The AES Co. (NYSE:AESC) Short Interest Update

 The AES Co.
-(NYSE:AESC – Get Rating) was the recipient of a large increase in short interest in January.
+(NYSE:AESC – Get Rating) was the recipient of a large increase in short interest during the month of January.
 As of January 15th, there was short interest totalling 12,100 shares, an increase of 15.2% from the December 31st total of 10,500 shares.
-Based on an average daily volume of 48,900 shares, the days-to-cover ratio is currently 0.2 days.
+Based on an average daily trading volume, of 48,900 shares, the short-interest ratio is currently 0.2 days.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, February 15th.
-Investors of record on Tuesday, February 14th will be given a $1.7188 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, February 15th.
+Shareholders of record on Tuesday, February 14th will be issued a $1.7188 dividend.
 This represents a $6.88 annualized dividend and a yield of 7.10%.
-The ex-dividend date of this dividend is Monday, February 13th.
+The ex-dividend date is Monday, February 13th.

 The AES Corporation operates as a diversified power generation and utility company.
 It owns and/or operates power plants to generate and sell power to customers, such as utilities, industrial users, and other intermediaries.
 The company also owns and/or operates utilities to generate or purchase, distribute, transmit, and sell electricity to end-user customers in the residential, commercial, industrial, and governmental sectors; and generates and sells electricity on the wholesale market.